Cal Raleigh Player Props: Mariners vs. Pirates

-On Saturday, Cal Raleigh (batting .324 in his past 10 games) and the Seattle Mariners play the Pittsburgh Pirates, whose starting pitcher will be Roansy Contreras.
-First pitch is at 4:10 PM ET.
+The Seattle Mariners, including Cal Raleigh (.364 slugging percentage in past 10 games, including no home run), battle starter Luis Ortiz and the Pittsburgh Pirates at T-Mobile Park, Sunday at 4:10 PM ET.

-He collected two extra-base hits in his previous appearance (2-for-3 with two doubles) against the Pirates.
+He had a one-hit performance in his most recent game (1-for-4) against the Pirates.

 Cal Raleigh Game Info & Props vs. the Pirates